-Gap year staff must be DBS checked.
+Gap year staff and British Council Language Assistants must be DBS checked and are subject to all other safer recruitment checks like other school staff in regulated activity.
 It is possible for a school to submit a DBS disclosure form while the applicant is still overseas.
 The registered body needs assurances of the applicant's identity from the student's overseas school.
 It is advisable to start the process well in advance of starting work.
-In this way students are able to have checks complete before they take up their duties.
+In this way staff can have checks complete before they take up their duties.
 Schools should also ask for a reference, including a request for any reason why the gap student should not be employed to work with children and details of any concerns regarding working with children.